-AO needs to follow the release upgrades of the BSS system as indicated by .
+AO needs to follow the release upgrades of the BSS system as indicated by Wyre.

 The impact of specific AO-requests will need to be evaluated on complexity by both parties.
-Depending on the complexity a patch or a project will be initiated and must be planned according to the release planning of , to avoid impact on legacy systems.
+Depending on the complexity a patch or a project will be initiated and must be planned according to the release planning of Wyre, to avoid impact on legacy systems.

 Incident management